 We are currently accepting applications for a PhD students.
 Please review the BBH Graduate Program website for application instructions.
 You can email your CV or resume, and any additional inquiries about the ongoing or planned projects in the Epi-GaPS Lab to Dr. Fernández-Rhodes at email@example.com.
 If accepted to the BBH Graduate Program, funding is available for five years.

 For Prospective Undergraduate Research Assistants:

-We are always looking for talented undergraduates to join the Epidemiology and

-  Genetics across Populations & Societies (Epi-GaPS) Lab.
-Students have the

-  opportunity to work in the ‘dry’ lab as interns, volunteers, for research

-  credit, or for Honor’s Theses projects/credit.
-If interested, please complete

-  this application and email it to Dr. Fernández-Rhodes

-  (firstname.lastname@example.org).
-She will be able to give each application full

-  consideration within 3 weeks of its receipt.
+We are always looking for talented undergraduates to join the Epidemiology and Genetics across Populations & Societies (Epi-GaPS) Lab.
+Students have the opportunity to work in the ‘dry’ lab as interns, volunteers, for research credit, or for Honor’s Theses projects/credit.
+If interested, please complete this application and email it to Dr. Fernández-Rhodes (firstname.lastname@example.org).
+She will be able to give each application full consideration within 3 weeks of its receipt.

-  The following are options for you to obtain credit for your research in the
+The following are options for you to obtain credit for your research in the Epi-GaPS Lab.
+Visit the University Bulletin website for more information (https://bulletins.psu.edu/university-course-descriptions/undergraduate/bbh/):

-  Epi-GaPS Lab

-  (https://bulletins.psu.edu/university-course-descriptions/undergraduate/bbh/):